 Minimum Residence Credit Requirement | 32 credits |

-Overall Graduate GPA Requirement | 3.00 GPA required. |
+Overall Graduate GPA Requirement | 3.00 GPA required.
+Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203. |

-Assessments and Examinations | During their second year, the students complete the Thesis Background Exam (TBE).
-They write a paper describing the background of their research, research progress, and future research plans and orally defend their understanding and research to their mentoring committee.
-During the third year, the students complete the Original Research Proposal (RP) Exam.
-The students propose an original research project outside their area of study and write a paper describing the project.
+Assessments and Examinations | During the second year, students complete the Thesis Background Exam (TBE).
+Students write a paper describing the background of their research, research progress, and future research plans and orally defend their understanding and research to their mentoring committee.
+During the third year, students complete the Original Research Proposal (RP) Exam.
+Students propose an original research project outside their area of study and write a paper describing the project.
 They orally defend their proposed project to their mentoring committee.
-At the end of their fourth year, the students complete the 4th-Year Meeting with their mentoring committee.
+At the end of the fourth year, students complete the 4th-Year Meeting with their mentoring committee.
 This meeting includes an oral presentation of their research and discussion of what research needs to be completed to obtain the PhD.
 The students and committee discuss the students' future plans.
-At the end of their fifth year, if not defending their dissertation, the students complete the 5th-Year Meeting with the mentoring committee.
+At the end of the fifth year, if not defending their dissertation, students complete the 5th-Year Meeting with the mentoring committee.
 This meeting includes an oral presentation of their research and discussion of what research needs to be completed to obtain the PhD.
 The students and committee discuss the students' future plans.
-In the 5th or 6th year, the students write, defend, and submit their dissertation. |
+In the 5th or 6th year, students write, defend, and submit their dissertation. |

-Language Requirements | There are currently no language requirements to obtain the Ph.D. in Chemistry. |
+Language Requirements | There are currently no language requirements to obtain the PhD in Chemistry. |

 Required Courses